ssj71/Git_From_A_Git/README.md

     8. gitk
 2. How to Curate Your History
     1. git add -p
-    4. git branch
+    2. git branch
-    7. git reset
+    3. git reset
-    2. git rebase
+    4. git rebase
-    3. git mergetool
+    5. git checkout -p
-    5. git cherry-pick
+    6. Pre-Commit Hook
-    6. git checkout -p
+    7. Conclusion

-    7. Pre-Commit Hook
+(Note that on Github you can get a ToC with links using the button at the top left corner of this frame)

 # The Power of History